DETAILED ACTION

 detecting a defect in first code associated with one or more computing devices of a vehicle;”

-Fox teaches, receiving at a server remote from the at least one vehicle, Electronic Control Unit (ECU) activity data form the at least one vehicle.
+Fox teaches, receiving at a server remote from the at least one vehicle, Electronic Control Unit (ECU) activity data from the at least one vehicle.
 Determining, based on the ECU activity data, a software vulnerability affecting the at least one vehicle, the software vulnerability being determined based on a deviation between the received ECU activity data and expected ECU activity data (Column 3, lines 25-39).
 Also see column 13, lines 56 – column 14, lines 1-2.
 ECUs throughout a vehicle may be configured to report data regarding their operations and functionality to orchestrator for machine learning and artificial intelligence.
 Orchestrator may perform algorithms to detect software anomalies, errors, and faults (column 15, lines 58 – column 16, lines 1-2.

 “generating a correction to the defect using a first artificial intelligence (AI) model;